Sailors Conduct Preventative Maintenance Aboard USS John Finn (DDG 113), Aug. 1

-230801-N-CD453-1130 NORTHERN PACIFIC OCEAN (Aug.
-1, 2023) Electronics Technician 3rd Class Aiden Emerson, from Goodyear, Arizona, conducts preventative maintenance aboard the Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113), while conducting operations in the North Pacific Ocean, Aug.
+230801-N-CD453-1011 NORTHERN PACIFIC OCEAN (Aug.
+1, 2023) Boatswain’s Mate Seaman Apprentice Eric Cerifin, from Miami, unravels a low-pressure air hose prior to conducting deck preservation maintenance aboard the Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113), while conducting operations in the North Pacific Ocean, Aug.
 1. John Finn is assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Samantha Oblander)

 |Date Taken: